Xyxl1kalgo/Xyxl1kalgo/README.md

-### Whats up! 👋 I am Arseni Popov
+### Hello Everyone! 👋 I'm Arseni Popov

-I am studing in BMSTU and tried to be a good Quantitative Researcher.
+I'm a **Quantitative Researcher** passionate about financial markets and data-driven insights.

 ---

 ### About Me:

-🔭 I'm currently focused on quantitative research and developing systematic strategies.
+-   🔭 I'm currently focused on **quantitative research** and developing systematic strategies.

-🌱 I'm actively deepening my knowledge in Python for financial analysis and algorithmic trading.
+-   🌱 I'm actively deepening my knowledge in **Python** for financial analysis and algorithmic trading.

-👯 I'm seeking collaborations to establish my own investment fund.
+-   👯 I'm seeking collaborations to **establish my own investment fund**.
 Let's connect if you share a similar vision!

-💬 Feel free to ask me about quantitative finance, Python programming, or investment strategies.
+-   💬 Feel free to ask me about **quantitative finance, Python programming, or investment strategies**.

 ---